-Kate H of Santa Cruz County Writes:
+Kate H of Santa Cruz County Writes about Persimmon Tree:

 I am a backyard gardener in Santa Cruz County with a 9 year old Fuyu persimmon that has never borne fruit, nor indeed effectively bloomed.
 Last year it had two blossoms for the first time, this year there are none.
 It seems to get adequate sun, water, and I have fed it for the past three years at the suggestion of our local nurseryman.
 Other than not blooming it is a beautiful tree.
 When I planted it I cut off the terminal trunk at four feet off the ground, well above an apparent graft six inches or so above ground, in an attempt to get the tree to crown at a lower height.